-Wildsouth Discovery is committed to sustainable tourism practises and minimising our impact on the environment.
+Wildsouth Discovery is committed to sustainable tourism practises and minimising our impact on the environment while on our privately guided custom New Zealand tours.
 We strive to improve our environmental performance in all areas of our business practice and in the experiences that we offer.
 Wildsouth Discovery acknowledges that business activity creates environmental and social impacts through their activities and we are no exception.
 We endeavour to actively reduce any adverse effects and provide an environmental and socially responsible service to our guests.

 We undertake to be “eco-wise” and aim to…

 Be “waste-wise” – litter is unattractive and litter-free places are healthy places.
 Waste is harmful to wildlife and can increase vermin and disease and is hazardous if disposed of incorrectly.

 Reduce the amount of waste we make and dispose of it responsibly.